google/closure-templates/documentation/reference/functions.md

 <!-- {#list-string|int_join} -->

-Joins a list of strings or integers with a string separator.
+Joins a list of strings or numbers with a string separator.

 Also callable as deprecated global function: `join(list, separator)`